ccy1563/Richardvania/README.md

 * A: move left
 * D: move right
 * Left Arrow: Attack
 * A/D + Right Arrow: Dodge-roll towards direction.
 Invinciblity applied for 1 second.
-Cooldown for 2 seconds.
+Cooldown for 1 second after.

 In Edgelord, users will be able to:
 * Move player character left, right, and be able to jump.